edhayes1/Spmm/README.md

 # Spmm

 ## getting working
-download matrices from duo, building should be the same
+download matrices from duo, building should be the same as what he does (test please)